BECOME A

 Court Appointed Special Advocate (CASA) volunteers get to know the child and gather information from everyone involved in their daily life, including family members, foster parents, teachers, daycare providers, doctors, lawyers, social workers, and other relevant people.

-Step 1: Complete a volunteer inquiry form
+Step 1: Complete a volunteer inquiry form to learn more

 Step 2: A CASA-EP staff member will contact you to discuss your interest

-Step 3: Complete an application
+Step 3: Complete a formal application

 Step 4: Participate in a screening interview with CASA-EP staff